sathwika-net/netsniff-cloud/README.md

 # NetSniff Cloud

-**A multi-tenant SaaS for live network traffic monitoring.** A lightweight agent runs on your own machine, captures network packet metadata, and streams it to a cloud dashboard you can watch from any browser — with every user's data fully isolated from every other user's.
+- A multi-tenant SaaS for live network traffic monitoring.
+A lightweight agent runs on your own machine, captures network packet metadata, and streams it to a cloud dashboard you can watch from any browser with every user's data fully isolated from every other user's.

 🔗 **Live demo:** [netsniff-cloud.vercel.app](https://netsniff-cloud.vercel.app)